hirrolot/metalang99/README.md

 ### Q: How does it work?

-First of all, there is a [recursion engine] that works by deferring macro expansions and passing continuations here and there (the preprocessor does not allow recursion out-of-the-box).
+First of all, there is a [recursion engine] that works by deferring macro expansions and passing continuations here and there (there is no macro recursion out-of-the-box).
 Upon it, the [continuation-passing style] [interpreter] reduces language expressions into final results.
 The standard library is just a set of metafunctions implemented using the core metalanguage.

 [recursion engine]: include/metalang99/eval/rec.h
 [interpreter]: include/metalang99/eval/eval.h